plone/volto/docs/source/contributing/developing-core.md

 All implementations are located in the `apps` directory in a subdirectory according to their implementation name.
 They use the Plone frontend strategic packages, including `@plone/registry`, `@plone/client`, and `@plone/components`.

-### Plone

-The default frontend and reference React-based implementation in Plone is Volto.
-In the `apps` folder, you'll find a Volto project scaffolding that uses Volto as a library.
-This is the same as the one that you'll have when running the Volto generator or `cookiecutter-plone-starter`.

 ### Next.js